nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Refreshing task list

-Refresh the task list and revert it back to the original state by removing any filter or sort.
+Refresh the task list and revert it back to the original state by removing all filter or sort.

 Format: `:refresh`